joncahn/epicc-documentation/docs/source/installation.rst

 ``git clone https://github.com/joncahn/epigeneticbutton.git``

-or for ssh connection

-``git clone git@github.com:joncahn/epigeneticbutton.git``
+2. Move to the directory

 ``cd epigeneticbutton``

-2. Install snakemake and other required packages from the depency file:
+3. Install snakemake and other required packages from the depency file and activate the environment:

 ``conda create -n smk9 -y --file config/smk9.txt``